2 - ECS Connectors and Providers Setup

 Later, when you set up a Harness Service, you will use the Artifact Server to select the artifact you want to deploy:

 Add an AWS Cloud Provider

 Harness Cloud Providers represent the infrastructure of your applications, such as your ECS cluster.
-In this section, we will cover how to add an AWS Cloud Provider that uses the IAM role of the Harness ECS Delegate by using the Delegate Tag.
+In this section, we will cover how to add an AWS Cloud Provider that uses the IAM role of the Harness ECS Delegate by using the Delegate Selectors.

 - In Harness, click Setup.